Air transport in Yugoslavia: Airlines

 The first domestic airliner was Aeroput, the predecessor of JAT (Jugoslovenski Aerotransport) created in 1927, which was Yugoslavia's national carrier until the country's dissolution.
 More airlines were founded during the 1960s, namely Ljubljana-based Adria Airways (initially named Adria Aviopromet, later Inex-Adria Airways), and the Belgrade-based Aviogenex in 1968.
 During the late 1980s and 1990s a big number of private companies were established.

 Airports

 The first airports in Yugoslavia were created in the first half of the twentieth century.
 The airline industry and infrastructure was substantially expanded between the 1950s and 1980s.
 In 1964 there were seven international airports in Yugoslavia.
-Until the end of 1970 there were 14 modern airports in Yugoslavia: Belgrade, Zagreb, Ljubljana, Pula, Rijeka, Split, Dubrovnik, Titograd, Mostar, Zadar, Pristina, Skopje, Sarajevo and Ohrid.
+Until the end of 1970 there were 14 modern airports in Yugoslavia: Belgrade, Zagreb, Ljubljana, Pula, Rijeka, Split, Dubrovnik, Titograd, Mostar, Zadar, Priština, Skoplje, Sarajevo and Ohrid.

 List of airports

-Yugoslavia contained the following airports, listed here grouped by the country or territory in which they are now located:
+Yugoslavia contained the following passenger airports, listed here grouped by the country or territory in which they are now located: